Gordon-BP/mysystem/README.md

   nvidiaSettings = true;
   package = config.boot.kernelPackages.nvidiaPackages.stable;
     };

 ```

-    `sudo nixos=rebuild switch -I nixos-config=$MY_NIX`
+then `sudo nixos=rebuild switch -I nixos-config=$MY_NIX`

 (How often do I need to reboot the system for these changes to take effect?)

 **Why?**
 * Because it comes from the offical NixOS wiki
 * Beause the latest nvidia drivers are less fucky about Wayland / XWayland
 * Because those packages can help troubleshoot when the driver inevitably doesn't work
 * Because many of the custom settings (package, boot things) come from troubleshooting threads on Discourse

 5. Troubleshoot Nvidia drivers
     `nvidia-smi` Opens info about the GPU activity